alpaca-core/alpaca-core-sdk/doc/intro.md

 std::cout << result << "\n";
 ```

-As you can see, the Programming-language API is synchronous.
+As you can see, the Language API is synchronous.
 All calls block until they complete.
 In some cases optional callbacks may be provided, but they're always executed in the caller's call stack.

 It's also low-level.
 It's meant to be wrapped in higher-level application-specific abstractions, which normally would not expose the Inference API directly (or at least not completely).